justinba1010/USCCodeathon-F19-Upper/marriage/readme.md

 Given everyone's happiness rating to everyone in the other groups, calculate the total happiness where no one is willing to leave with someone else who is also willing to leave.

+NOTE: It is guaranteed that a person will have unique happiness ratings with other people.
+In other terms, no one will have the same happiness for two people.
+(Not on the contest: This is necessary to prevent multiple max matchings for group 1, which would mean it would be necessary to check each max matching.
+This was not only from an excerpt on the Glen Shadely algorithm, but confirmed by many automated tests.)

 ## Input

 The first line will give the number $$n$$ of people in each group.
 The following n lines will contain each person's in group 1 happiness rating with each other person in group 2, in order.
 The following n lines will also contain each person's, this time in group 2, happiness rating with the people in group 1.